Bonin Islands: 20th century

-Lionel Cholmondeley compiled a history of the islands over the course of several years.
-His work was published in London in 1915.
+Lionel Cholmondeley compiled a history of the islands over several years, publishing it in 1915.

-In 1917, 60–70 island people claimed ancestry among the 19th-century English-speaking settlers; however, in 1941, no Bonin people would acknowledge descent from these early colonists.
+In 1917, 60–70 Bonin islanders claimed ancestry among the 19th-century English-speaking settlers; however, in 1941, no Bonin people would acknowledge descent from these early colonists.
 The current residents include some who claim to be related to Nathaniel Savory.
 In the winter of 1920–1921, Russian Futurist painter David Burliuk lived in the Bonin Islands and painted several landscapes of the islands.

-The islanders were relegated to an insignificant status up through the early Shōwa period.
-After Japan's attack on the American naval base at Pearl Harbor, English was banned on the Bonins, and Americans had to take on Japanese names.
-As fighting creeped closer to Japan during the later stage of the war, most inhabitants were forcibly evacuated to the mainland.
-There was a Japanese military base on Chichijima run by a Major Sueo Matoba (的場 末男, Matoba Sueo), who was known for engaging in cannibalism and other acts on prisoners of war.
+Bonin islanders were relegated to an insignificant status until the early Shōwa period.
+After Japan attacked the American naval base at Pearl Harbor, English was banned on the Bonins, and Bonin Islanders had to take on Japanese names.
+As fighting crept closer to Japan during the later stage of World War II, most inhabitants were forcibly evacuated to the mainland.
+There was a Japanese military base on Chichijima run by a Major Sueo Matoba (的場 末男, Matoba Sueo), who was known for engaging in cannibalism and other heinous acts on prisoners of war.
 The torpedo bomber of later American President George H. W. Bush crashed in the ocean near Chichijima.
-He ended up getting rescued by USS Finback and becoming the only one to ultimately survive.
+He ended up getting rescued by USS Finback and becoming the only one to survive ultimately.
 Eight other airmen downed near the islands were later executed and cannibalized by the Japanese soldiers.
-Matoba Sueo was eventually hanged for his crimes after the war.
+After the war, Lieutenant General Tachibana, Major Matoba, and Captain Yoshii were found guilty and hanged.
 The Battle of Iwo Jima in 1945, one of the fiercest battles of World War II, was fought on a garrison island in this region of the Pacific.

 Following Japan's surrender, the islands were controlled by the United States Navy for the next 23 years, which the Westerners referred to as "Navy Time."
-All residents except those descended from the original settlers and/or related to them by marriage were expelled, while pre-war inhabitants of White American or European, Micronesian or Polynesian ancestry were allowed to return.
+All residents except those descended from the original settlers (Bonin Islanders) and/or related to them by marriage were expelled, while Bonin Islanders (inhabitants of White American or European, Micronesian or Polynesian ancestry) were allowed to return.
 Vacant properties of exiled Japanese were bulldozed as part of the Navy's management of nuclear weapons on Chichijima.
 In 1956, the residents petitioned for American annexation of the islands but received no response.
-In 1968, without consulting them, the United States government returned the Bonins to Japanese control.
-The Americans could choose to either become Japanese nationals or to receive American citizenship and repatriate to the United States.
-Initially some 600 Japanese relocated to the islands, growing to about 2,000 by the end of the 20th century.
+In 1968, the United States government returned the Bonins to Japanese control.
+Bonin Islanders could either become Japanese nationals or receive American citizenship and repatriate to the United States.
+The majority remained in the islands as Japanese citizens.
+Initially, 600 Japanese relocated to the islands, growing to about 2,000 by the end of the 20th century.